 The aim was to provide more choice by creating these new domain extensions.
 Many new generic TLDs were launched in 2000 and 2004, and in 2008 the general rules were loosened.
 Since this date almost every term has the possibility of becoming a TLD as long as it meets the ICANN requirements and is not too similar to an existing TLD.
 Companies now have numerous possibilities to choose concise and clear domains for their own websites thanks to these new options.
 Instead of Countrygolfclub.com it is now possible to have country.golf or country-golf.club which is more appealing to the user and search engines.

 Still don’t have a domain?
-Get one now for free with 1&1!
+Get one now with 1&1!

 The role of ICANN